aboutcode-org/license-expression/README.rst

 license-expression
 ==================

-license-expression is a small utility library to parse, compare, simplify and normalize license expressions (e.g. SPDX license expressions) using boolean logic such as:
-`GPL-2.0 or later WITH Classpath Exception AND MIT`.
+license-expression is a comprehensive utility library to parse, compare, simplify and normalize license expressions (such as SPDX license expressions) using boolean logic like in: `GPL-2.0 or later WITH Classpath Exception AND MIT`.

 See also for details:
 https://spdx.org/sites/cpstandard/files/pages/files/spdxversion2.1.pdf#page=95&zoom=auto